Danutzz8/Image-carousel/README.md

 # Image-carousel

-Simple image carousel but not swipe
+Simple image carousel but not swipe with JS